 The foods your elderly loved one eats can have a significant impact on his or her health.
 In fact, if your loved one is at risk for diabetes, some foods contain nutrients that can help keep his or her insulin and blood sugar levels in check.
-When providing senior care in Las Vegas, consider adding some of these foods to your loved one’s diet to reduce the risk of diabetes.
+When providing home care, Las Vegas caregivers can consider adding some of these foods to their loved one’s diet to reduce the risk of diabetes.

 The old saying “an apple a day keeps the doctor away” has merit.
 One apple contains 5 grams of fiber, which is approximately 20 percent of the recommended daily allowance.
 Fiber not only promotes regularity, but it also helps regulate blood sugar levels.
 This can lower your loved one’s risk of developing diabetes.
 Apples also provide a healthy dose of vitamin C, which supports and strengthens the immune system.